 Currently there are over five hundred English vineyards registered in the United Kingdom.
-Around two hundred of these are open to the public with the majority of these located in the south, the most notable in Kent, Sussex and Hampshire.
+Around two hundred of these are open to the public, the majority located in the south of the country.

 Small Hythe Road, Kent, TN30 7NG, Phone: +44 (0) 1580 766111

 Chapel Down make some excellent sparkling wine along with producing a range of craft beer and cider.
 In 2018 they also released their own gin.
 They offer guided tours and tastings.
 If you can’t make it to the winery then get to their restaurant Gin Works in Kings Cross in London.
 Chapel Down Winery is definitely worth a visit.